madprops/nextwatch/README.md

 ## Desktop File

-There's an example desktop file you can use.
+There's an example desktop file you can use:

-Edit it first, then do:

 `cp nextwatch.desktop ~/.local/share/applications/.`

+Then edit it to point to the nextwatch.py file.

-So you can launch it easily.
+This way you can launch it easily.